Skip to main content

 Registering with the CQC

-As a dental service provider, you will need to register with the Care Quality Commission (CQC).
+As a dental service provider, you'll need to register with the Care Quality Commission (CQC).
 Yet before registering, you need to make the correct application — so having a clear view of how you are going to trade is key.

 There are three ways to register with the CQC: